cran/Claddis/README.md

 # Tutorials

 Note that I have previously linked to tutorials for the package here, but substantial reworking of the core code means these will no longer work and so currently the example code in each function's help file is the best substitute for this.
 New tutorials will eventually be produced and shared here.

+Users should also be aware of the [dispRity](https://cran.r-project.org/package=dispRity) R package, that can form the end of a Claddis disparity pipeline.

 # Citation